psf/request-for/2019-Q1-PyPI/RFP.md

 The [Python Package Index (PyPI)](https://pypi.org) is a foundational component of the [Python](https://python.org) ecosystem and broader computer software and technology landscape.
 This project aims to improve the security and accessibility of PyPI for all users worldwide, whether they are direct users, like project maintainers and [`pip install`](https://pip.pypa.io/en/stable/)ers, or indirect users.
 The impact of this work will be highly visible and improve crucial features of the service.

-We plan to begin the project in January 2019.
+We plan to begin the project in the first quarter of 2019.
 Because of the size of the project, funding has been allocated to secure one or more contractors to complete the development, testing, verification, and assist in the rollout of necessary features.

 ## Timeline